For all notifications, please visit our noticeboard.

 **Before arranging to ship out your CITES-listed plants or plant products, you are advised to check if a CITES import permit issued by the CITES authorities of your destination country is required.
 You can find the contacts of the CITES authorities here.

-Please obtain all shipping documents including CITES permits and TradeNet Cargo Clearance Permits prior to the departure of your consignment from Singapore.
+Please obtain all shipping documents including CITES permits and Cargo Clearance Permits prior to the departure of your consignment from Singapore.
 For more information how to obtain the relevant permits, please refer to our guidelines here.

-Please ensure that your CITES export or re-export permit is endorsed at the port of exit by NParks or ICA officers prior to departure.
+Do ensure that your CITES export or re-export permit is endorsed at the port of exit by NParks or ICA officers prior to departure.
 It is invalid without the endorsement and your shipment may be refused entry into or confiscated at the country of destination.

+III.
 Transit or transhipment of CITES plants and products via Singapore (no local consignee)

 For the transit or transhipment of CITES-listed plants and plant products through Singapore which does not involve a local consignee, the consignment must be accompanied by a CITES export or re-export permit from the exporting or re-exporting country and if required, a CITES import permit from the country of destination.
 Failure to ensure compliance with CITES may result in delay or detention of the consignment.
 Action may be taken against agents who do not comply with requirements under the Endangered Species (Import and Export) Act.

-Last updated on 28 April 2023
+Last updated on 04 December 2023

 Share this page